 Training & Certification

-- Continuing education in birth support, lactation, pregnancy & infant loss, postpartum support and birth justice
+Continuing education in birth support, lactation, pregnancy & infant loss, postpartum support and birth justice

 I love nature.
 In my spare time, I am an avid gardener, hiker, cyclist and paddler.